microsoft/connected-fleet-refarch/docs/GettingStarted.md

 az deployment group create --resource-group ${RG_FLEETINTEGRATION} --template-file ./main.bicep --parameters evhnsTelemetryPlatformNamespaceName=${tpeventhubname}
 ```

-> [!NOTE]
-> At this point, you can try out sending messages and the integration with Azure Data Explorer.
-The sample event handling function will log events.
+You can try out sending messages and the integration with Azure Data Explorer.

 #### Deploy the telemetry platform functions for connection to the dataverse